Student Patrol Photos Heading link

 The Student Patrol program is designed for groups of student employees to conduct a variety of tasks which do not necessitate a police officer.
-Some of the tasks assigned are building open ups and lockups, walking escorts to and from University buildings, stationary post pass desks, and special events.
+Some of the tasks assigned are building open ups and lockups, walking escorts to and from UIC buildings, stationary post pass desks, and special events.
 The student employees have no police authority and are instructed to notify an officer if they observe a potentially dangerous situation.
-UIC students who are interested in this employment should request an application on the second floor of the UIC Police Station during regular business hours.
+UIC students who are interested in this employment should request an application on the second floor of the UIC police station during regular business hours.

 We are looking for criminal justice students as well as students on federal work-study.
 Come to the UIC Police Department and complete an application!

 Student Patrol members are deployed on walking patrols to observe and report suspicious or criminal activity to the department.
 In addition, they are responsible for:

 - walking escort of faculty, staff, students, and visitors.